The Value of Value

 Second novelists want book number two to be better than book one, and better received.

-To return to the world of books, goals are important.
+Goals are important.
 Without them, we'd never get past the tyranny and adventure of the first blank page.
 We may lust after or lament the achievement of others, but there's no value in that.
 It gains us nothing, and for every writer looking at the rung above there are countless more looking up at them.

-What values then might be valuable to most if not every writer?
+What values might be valuable to writers?

 Here are a few ideas...